MrPaschenko/quadratic-equation-solver/README.md

 ### 2. Noninteractive

-Enter path to file to solve the problem.
+Enter path to file to solve the problem

 ```
 >2